-Native vegetation extent is mapped by the Department of Environment, Land, Water and Planning (DELWP) and defined as vegetation extent (layer labelled NV2005).
-The following map, figure 6, indicates the vegetation extent across the Campaspe Shire, covering both the Goulburn Broken Catchment and North Central Catchment as of 2005.
+Native vegetation extent is mapped by the Department of Environment, Land, Water and Planning (DELWP) and defined as vegetation extent.
+The following map, figure 6, indicates the vegetation extent across the Campaspe Shire, covering both the Goulburn Broken Catchment and North Central Catchment as of 2017.
+DELWP has provided Native Vegetation Regulation Extent (2017) Dataset from the Victorian Government Directory to produce this map.
 This is the most up to date mapping available from DELWP.